Changes to our admission guidelines to 2023-2024 application cycle will be updated and published by February 2023.

 The SUPA Program participates in the Central Application Service for Physician Assistants (CASPA) the Customer Service Representatives of which are available M-F, 9:00 am – 5:00 pm Eastern Standard Time (ETS) by phone at (617) 612-2080, or you may email CASPA.

-No, however, through a supplemental essay preference will be given to candidates who demonstrate an alignment with the mission and core values of the program.
-Students will choose three of the values and explain how they’ve been used in action via this supplemental essay of 500 words or less.
+Yes, preference will be given to candidates who demonstrate an alignment with the mission and core values of the program.
+Students will choose three of the values and explain how they’ve been used in action via an essay of 500 words or less.
+There is no fee for this required part of the application.

-We strongly recommend that you submit your completed application by September 1st in order to meet our application verification October 1st deadline.
+We strongly recommend that you submit your completed application by August 1st in order to meet our application verification September 1st.
 Otherwise, delays in CASPA processing could jeopardize consideration of your application.

-- a) SU Student –an articulation agreement between SU’s undergraduate College of Arts and Sciences (CAS) and our graduate School of Health Professions (SHP) provides a pathway to the Master of Science in Physician Assistant Studies for any currently full-time enrolled SU student earning a baccalaureate degree from the university.
+a) SU Student –an articulation agreement between SU’s undergraduate College of Arts and Sciences (CAS) and our graduate School of Health Professions (SHP) provides a pathway to the Master of Science in Physician Assistant Studies for any currently full-time enrolled SU student earning a baccalaureate degree from the university.
 Students will submit a CASPA application, and as long as admissions requirements are met an interview invitation will be granted.
-If criteria is not met, the student’s application will automatically be entered into the pool of regular applicants.
-The SUPA Program reserves a set number of seats for current SU students
+If a student is not offered a seat in cohort initially, the student’s application will automatically be entered into the pool of regular applicants.
+The SUPA Program reserves a set number of seats for current SU students under the articulation agreement.

-- b) SU Graduate – students who take a gap year, or are otherwise an SU alum are ineligible.
+b) SU Graduate – Students who take a gap year, or are otherwise an SU alum are ineligible to be considered for the Articulation Agreement.

-Students desiring to enter Shenandoah University as a freshman and who wish to be considered for the SUPA Program should review our Early Assurance program.
+Students desiring to enter Shenandoah University as a freshman and who wish to be considered for the SUPA Program should review the Early Assurance program.

 1) What are the prerequisite requirements for entrance?